Who are they?

 Osborne Cawkwell Tuition staff

-Founded in 2000 by Lucy Cawkwell (40s), who runs it from a glass-fronted, snazzy Holborn-based office (she also makes use of conference rooms at The Office Group for meeting clients, interviewing tutors and running training workshops).
+Founded in 2000 by Lucy Cawkwell, who runs it from a glass-fronted, snazzy Holborn-based office (she also makes use of conference rooms at The Office Group for meeting clients, interviewing tutors and running training workshops).
 Lucy (BA in modern languages from Edinburgh) has been involved in the world of tutoring since her gap year in 1992 and there aren’t many tutoring situations or scenarios of which she doesn’t have direct personal experience, from overseas tutoring to working with dyslexic and dyspraxic students.
-More recently, she began working with children who find themselves out of the traditional school environment.
+She now specialises in working with children who find themselves out of the traditional school environment.

 What do they offer?

 As with other agencies, most tutoring involves one-hour weekly sessions in clients’ homes, though occasionally in cafes or libraries etc. Most London postcodes are covered, with tutors travelling out further to the home counties for half or full days of tuition.
-Increasingly (and solely during the pandemic, of course) on-line tutoring is available, with sessions split up where parents feel their children are already having too much screen time – ‘Lucy suggested this to me and I thought that was a brilliant idea,’ said one parent.
+Online more popular since Covid, with sessions split up where parents feel their children are already having too much screen time – ‘Lucy suggested this to me and I thought that was a brilliant idea,’ said one parent.

 OC is very experienced in home schooling (including sorting out suitable syllabuses, timetables and exam registration).
 SEN is also an area of focus, with specialist employee Sarah particularly good at bridging the gap between school and home to make sure tutees get the right provision.
 Ed Psych reports and educational plans are read through meticulously to ensure child’s needs are met.
 Two specialist SEN tutors are currently on their books, and some others have SEN experience, while all tutors are offered SEN training.
 Covers mild to moderate dyslexia, dyspraxia, dyscalculia, ADHD, ASD etc.

-During half-terms and holidays, OC offers residential tutoring (30+ last academic year) all over the UK and abroad – usually between two days and two weeks, with four hours of teaching a day – and they also place a handful of tutors a year on longer term residentials up to 12 months.
-From time to time OC supplies tutors to work within schools.
+During half-terms and holidays, OC offers residential tutoring all over the UK and abroad – usually between two days and four weeks, with four hours of teaching a day – and they also place a handful of tutors a year on longer term residentials up to 12 months.
+Increasingly OC supplies tutors to work within schools.

 The agency doesn’t advertise so parents find them by word of mouth.
 Children are also referred by ed psychs, consultants and several London schools.
 Students typically attend top state or private schools, some of which contact OC to arrange tutoring directly for their pupils.